Dealmi/BashScripts/BashScripts/README.md

 # BashScripts
-These are scripts for training
+These are scripts written by me.